 Debt collectors are only required to give out the name of the original creditor, the balance owed, and the name of the debtor.
 This information may make it easier for you to determine if you owe the debt if it is nearing or past the statute of limitations date, or if there is an error in the amount.

-Collectors are required by the Fair Debt Collection Practices Act to send you a written debt validation notice with information about the debt they’re trying to collect.
+Fair Debt Collection Practices Act to send you a written debt validation notice with information about the debt they’re trying to collect.
 It must be sent within five days of first contact.
-If they refuse to send a debt validation letter, you may have grounds to file a lawsuit against them.
+If they refuse to send a debt validation letter, you may have grounds to

 The debt validation letter should include:

-If you have been contacted by a debt collector, you may want to send a debt validation letter to request more information on the debt.
+contacted by a debt collector, you may want to send a debt validation letter to request more information on the debt.
 There are pros and cons of sending the letter that we will discuss in the next section.
 Your debt validation letter should include the following requests:

 Remember to always send a debt validation request by certified mail with a return receipt requested.